 Biden’s campaign website does not mention LGBTQ rights, although it gives a general shout-out to “equal opportunity, equal rights, and equal justice.”
 But speaking at a Human Rights Campaign dinner this year, he said that as president he’d make passing the Equality Act a top priority.
 “We have to finish this work because it’s the civil rights issue of our time,” he said.
 On the Trump administration’s attacks on immigrants and LGBTQ people, Biden added, “It’s wrong and it’s immoral what they’re doing.”

 Kamala Harris, the former San Francisco district attorney and California attorney general, now a U.S. senator from the state, has a strong record of support for LGBTQ causes.
 In 2010, one of her signature issues in her campaign for attorney general was her opposition to Proposition 8, the voter-approved ballot initiative that revoked marriage equality in California in 2008.
 Both she and Jerry Brown, who was elected governor in 2010, said they would not defend Prop.
 8 in court, and Brown’s predecessor as governor, Arnold Schwarzenegger, had done the same.
-If Steve Cooley, Harris’s opponent in the AG race, had won and defended Prop.
-8 (it’s unknown if he would have), it might have changed the ballot measure’s fate.
+If Steve Cooley, Harris’s opponent in the AG race, who had pledged to defend Prop.
+8, had won, it might have changed the ballot measure’s fate.
 As it was, the proposition’s supporters had to defend it against court challenges, and courts all the way up to the U.S. Supreme Court agreed they didn’t have legal standing to do so, and because of that Prop.
 8 was struck down.
 As AG, she went on to lead efforts to abolish gay and trans “panic” defenses in criminal trials.
 Harris also showed her support for LGBTQ rights as San Francisco district attorney; in 2004, when Mayor Gavin Newsom declared same-sex marriage legal in the city, Harris conducted marriages for same-sex couples (the marriages were later nullified, however).
 She established a hate-crimes unit in the DA’s office as well.
 As a senator, Harris has continued to be a champion of LGBTQ rights.
 She’s introduced a bill to mandate insurance coverage of pre-exposure prophylaxis, the HIV prevention method, and she notably stumped Supreme Court nominee Brett Kavanaugh with a question on marriage equality during his confirmation hearings.
 This summer, however, she controversially attended services at the church of an anti-LGBTQ pastor in Las Vegas, as did Cory Booker, and Bernie Sanders had held a town hall there.
 Both Harris and Booker issued statements distancing themselves from the pastor and reiterating their support for equality.
 Harris also has said she supports decriminalizing sex work for consenting adults, but some advocates for sex workers have pointed to her history of resisting decriminalization, a position they say has hurt LGBTQ people.